steveklabnik/blog/posts/2012-12-03-draper-1-0-0-beta2-release.md

 I've relased the second beta for Draper 1.0.0!
 Many thanks to all of you who gave the first beta a shot.
 We've fixed some issues, and I'd apprecaite you giving this one a try.
+This solves all known issues with Draper, including every one we've found in 1.0.0.beta1.

 You can get it by installing it from Rubygems: